dtr-org/unit-e-project/specs/spec_v1.0.md

 * **slash:** The burning of some amount of a validator's deposit along with an immediate logout from the validator set.
 Slashing occurs when a validator signs two conflicting vote messages that violate a slashing condition.

-* **non-voter fee:** In the case that a validator doesn't vote during an epoch then it should be punished removing a fee from its deposit.
+* **non-voter penalty:** In the case that a validator doesn't vote during an epoch then it should be punished removing a penalty from its deposit.